 Every grill needs a grill brush.
 This not only helps keep your cooking surface clean but also helps prevents any burger grease flare-ups or safety hazards.
 This 18-inch all-stainless steel grill brush from Kona makes it easy to scrape even the most burnt-on food off your grill.

-Best Grill Thermometer: MEATER Plus Wireless Meat Thermometer
+Best Grill Thermometer: Meater Plus With Bluetooth Repeater

 What We Love: Measures internal and ambient temperature at the same time, connects to a smartphone app